juafrapat/frescoPRC/README.md

 Since the tool were created to be compatible with a modified version of FRESCO, ...

-Contact: Juan Manuel Franco Patiño juafrapat@alum.us.es
+Contact: Juan Manuel Franco Patiño jfpatino@us.es